GulfBase Live Support

 “Within Developed Markets, we see the main opportunity in niche markets and in the alternative space.
 Quantitative Easing out of Europe and the US have driven traditional asset prices to record highs, and we think as we see central banks shrink their balance sheet that we may see heightened volatility and a fall in certain asset prices, especially if we see a slowdown in growth.”
 Explaining on QINVEST’s exposure to EMs Dr Ataf said: “Our primary exposure to Emerging Markets comes through in-house managed portfolios which focus on this region.
 These portfolios have exposure to both equities and sukuk.
 We also have exposure through QInvestPortfoy, which manages Turkish Equities and Sukuk for a number of institutional investors.
 There is also exposure to broader EM within some of our global funds and mandates, however this is minimal and represents approximately 10 percent of total assets across all funds.”

 On the potential impact of liquidity crunch on GCC’s deal making, he said ‘liquidity crunch is something that comes and goes’.
 Across the region there is now an acceptance that low oil prices are the new normal and businesses have adjusted and are basing their forecasts on “low for long”.
 “We are seeing GCC nations reinforcing their plans to diversify the economies – moving into sectors like finance, trade and tourism.”

-QInvest, Qatar's leading private investment group and one of the region’s most prominent Islamic financial institutions, has invested in and is a shareholder in OneOcean Port Vell in Barcelona, Spain
+QINVEST, Qatar’s leading private investment group and one of the region’s most prominent Islamic financial institutions, yesterday announced the successful exit of a real estate mezzanine murabaha tr

-QInvest, Qatar’s leading private investment group and one of the region’s most prominent Islamic financial institutions, reported a revenue of QR209m ($ 57m) from all its as of June 30, 2017.
+QINVEST, Qatar’s leading private investment group and one of the region’s most prominent Islamic financial institutions, yesterday announced its end of year results for 2017.